Janet-Mina/British_Airways/README.md

 ---
 ### Overview
+The British Airways is located in the United Kingdom, London and is the second largest UK based airline on fleet size(i.e. total number of aircrafts in an airline and total passengers carried).
+British Airways operates a vast network of flights and connects passengers to their destinations worldwide.
 This repository contains a Power BI analysis of British Airways flight performance for a duration of six months.
 The analysis covers key performance indicators (KPIs), flight operations, and financial performance to provide actionable insights.

 ---
-### Introduction
+### Problem Statement
-The British Airways is located in the United Kingdom, London and is the second largest UK based airline on fleet size(i.e. total number of aircrafts in an airline and total passengers carried).
-British Airways operates a vast network of flights and connects passengers to their destinations worldwide.
+ Created a business intelligence dashboard to evaluate British Airways performance, passenger count, and route profitability.

 ---
 ### Objectives